VIR-AJL-Team-BHA/Team-BHA/README.md

 This project was developed as part of a Kaggle competition that encourages students to explore how different machine learning models can classify skin conditions across diverse skin tones, ensuring that underrepresented groups are fairly represented.

-For this project, we implemented an image classification model using ResNet-18 to categorize skin conditions.
+For this project, we implemented an image-classification model using ResNet-18 to categorize skin conditions.
 A pre-trained ResNet-18 model is fine-tuned by replacing its final layer to match the number of classes.
 The model is trained using cross-entropy loss and Adam optimization for 10 epochs.

 One major finding includes the effectiveness of transfer learning in improving model accuracy.
 We also discovered the importance of diverse and inclusive datasets, as they ensure fair and equitable AI models for medical applications.
 ## ⚙️ Setup & Execution